-Sec.
-6. (a) Except as otherwise provided in subsections (d) and (e) of this section, all Indians, Indian nations, tribes, and bands of Indians in the State of Maine, other than the Passamaquoddy Tribe and the Penobscot Nation and their members, and any lands or natural resources owned by any such Indian, Indian nation, tribe, or band of Indians and any lands or natural resources held in trust by the United States, or by any other person or entity, for any such Indian, Indian nation, tribe, or band of Indians shall be subject to the civil and criminal jurisdiction of the State, the laws of the State, and to the civil and criminal jurisdiction of the courts of the State, to the same extent as any other person or land therein: Provided, That nothing in this section shall be construed as subjecting land or natural resources held by the United States in trust to taxation, encumbrance, or alienation.
+- Sec.
+6. (a) All Indians, Indian nations, tribes, and bands of Indians in the State of Maine, other than the Passamaquoddy Tribe and the Penobscot Nation and their members, and all lands or natural resources held in trust by the United States for any such Indian, Indian nation or tribe or band of Indians, or by any other person or entity, shall be subject to the civil and criminal jurisdiction of the State, the laws of the State, and to the civil and criminal jurisdiction of the courts of the State, to the same extent as any other person or land therein. - (b) The Passamaquoddy Tribe, the Penobscot Nation, their members, and on wat rees.